Scale Insects on Money Tree

 Bark-like trunk texture masking early colonies

-The woody, slightly textured trunk that develops as Money Tree matures gives scale a surface that already looks bumpy and irregular, so an early colony can resemble ordinary bark texture rather than register as a pest problem until the population is well established.
+The woody, slightly textured trunk that develops as Money Tree matures already looks bumpy and irregular on its own, so an early scale colony can blend into what looks like ordinary bark texture rather than register as a pest problem until the population has grown large enough to be unmistakable.

 Introduction through pre-arranged braided sets

-Money Trees are commonly sold as several individual stems braided together at a wholesale nursery, and scale established on just one of those original stems before braiding can spread to the others through the tight, permanent contact the braid creates.
+Money Trees are commonly sold as several individual stems braided together at a wholesale nursery, and scale established on just one of those original stems before braiding can spread to the others through the tight, permanent contact points the braid creates, meaning a plant can arrive already carrying an infestation across multiple strands.

-Indoor environments already lack the ladybugs and parasitic wasps that check scale populations outdoors, and the grooves of the braided trunk add a second layer of concealment, letting a colony expand for weeks before it's spotted during a casual leaf check.
+Indoor environments already lack the ladybugs and parasitic wasps that keep scale populations in check outdoors, and the grooves of the braided trunk add a second layer of concealment on top of that, letting a colony expand for weeks before it's spotted during a casual leaf check.

 How to Fix It